Master these and you CAN successfully piece anything!

 #2: TriRecs Rulers

-Another not-so-common block.
-The design is formed by a square patch divided into three equal 30° angles from a single corner point.
+Another not-quite-so-common block.
+The design is formed by a square patch divided into three triangles by a 22° angle starting from a single corner point.
 Both sides of the two internal seams are bias edges.

 Starching your fabric is a must in my opinion, regardless of the technique you choose to make this block.
 It adds needed stability to the fabric as you stitch the narrow point of fabric.